 A top-down working approach is just “old-school”.
 Only with your colleagues you can ride the icy train and plow through rough times!

 An article without a GIF is just not funny, right? 🙂

 Appreciate the person and say it to your colleague.
 It is something they probably don’t hear too often.
+Everybody is busy, but it doesn’t hurt to say: “Damn, you did a great job in this.”
 Build with them their future and use the tools which help you on your road to the digital transformation.
 If your colleagues feel that you care about them, they are more willing to use new tools and it get’s easier to understand why it is the right direction.